Amputation rates following limb salvage at a tertiary care podiatry centre: A retrospective analysis

 Acknowledgement:

-We would like to express our sincere gratitude to Dr RK Diabetic Foot and Podiatry Institute’s OP & IP Department , Department of Research and Education and the Medical Records Department (MRD) for their invaluable support in data collection and patient care coordination, which made this study possible.
+We express our sincere gratitude to Dr RK Diabetic Foot and Podiatry Institute’s OP & IP Department, Department of Research and Education and the Medical Records Department for their invaluable support in data collection and patient care coordination, which made this study possible.

 Corresponding author: